Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 • Never assume allegiance – you might have used their product for 10 years.
 They won't expect the quality of the product/service to worsen.
 They only expect better results.

-• Practice gratitude – one of my clients sends out birthday cards, Christmas cards, thank you notes, and the odd freebie when you recommend their service.
+• Practice gratitude – one of my clients, Infuse Health, sent out birthday cards, Christmas cards, thank you notes, and the odd freebie when you recommend their service.
 These are cost-effective ways to add value to their service and show people they care.

 It's those little details that Market Lane Coffee got right.
 They surprised me, personalised it, added extra value, made it consistent, avoided failing my expectations, and showed gratitude.